piotr-yuxuan/malli-cli/README.md

 [![GitHub license](https://img.shields.io/github/license/piotr-yuxuan/malli-cli)](https://github.com/piotr-yuxuan/malli-cli/blob/main/LICENSE)
 [![GitHub issues](https://img.shields.io/github/issues/piotr-yuxuan/malli-cli)](https://github.com/piotr-yuxuan/malli-cli/issues)

-You may also be interested in https://github.com/l3nz/cli-matic which is more established.

 # What it offers

-This library provides out-of-the-box cli parsing.
-It exposes a function which takes a vector of strings `args` as input and return a map that can later be merged with the config.
-As such it intends to play nicely with configuration tools, so you may have the following
+This library provides out-of-the-box command line interface.
+It exposes a function that takes the `args` vector of `-main` and returns a map representing the parsed, decoded arguments and environment variables you are interested in.

+The return map can be used as a config fragment, or overrides, that you can later merge with the config value provided by any other system.
+As such it intends to play nicely with configuration tools, so the actual configuration value of your program is a map that is a graceful merge of several overlapping config fragment:

-workflow:
+1. Default configuration value.
+2. Environment variables when the program starts up;

-- Retrieve value from some configuration management system;
+3. Value from some configuration management system;
-- Consider command line arguments as configuration ad-hoc overrides, tokenise them and structure them into a map of command-line options;
-- Merge the two partial values above and fill the blank with default values;
-- If the resulting value conforms to what you expect (schema validation) you may finally use it with confidence.
+4. Command line arguments;

+# Maturity and evolution

+> TL;DR: account for some changes ahead, but it is usable as is and
+> should probably match your use case.

+The API can be expected to change as we're still in version `0.0.x`.
+However, given the examples below, it should cover most of your use cases with simplicity.

-# Standards
+# Naming

 ``` txt
 utility_name [-a][-b][-c option_argument]